colelloa/adphi/README.md

 *NOTE pictures in slider folders must be .jpg

 To update front slider:
-go to front-slider folder
+go to adphi/front-slider/ folder
 add jpeg photos named as their intended captions, with '-' instead of the normal space
 (see current photos in folder for examples)
 delete photos you don't want.

 To update donate slider:
-go to donate-slider folder,
+go to adphi/donate-slider/ folder,
 add jpeg photos named as their intended captions, with '-' convention, then delete photos you don't want

 FEATURED BROTHER:
 *NOTE picture featured-brother must be a .png
 To update featured brother:
-go to featured-brother folder
+go to adphi/featured-brother folder
 update featured-brother.txt to new document, also called featured-brother.txt
 replace the current picture with the name of the current brother, using the '-' convention as mentioned above.